Castle Falkenstein (role-playing game): Reception

 In the February 1995 edition of Dragon (Issue 214), Rick Swan was enthusiastic about the game, calling it "an alternative reality that’s one part fact, ten parts fun house... a crazy quilt of steam-age technology and social anarchy."
 He recommended the game, saying, "This is about as good as it gets."

-In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Castle Falkenstein was ranked 45th.
+In a 1996 reader poll conducted by the British game magazine Arcane to determine the 50 most popular role-playing games of all time, Castle Falkenstein was ranked 45th.
 Editor Paul Pettengale commented: "Castle Falkenstein is one of those games that people tend to either love or hate.
 It has a unique atmosphere, combining alternate history, Celtic mythology, steampunk and a somewhat whimsical, fairy-tale feel.
 Likewise, the rulebook itself is quite different from many, being laid out as a novel, with important information pulled out in sidebars, and the rules coming later.
 This reflects the main thrust of the system, which is heavily geared towards roleplaying and storytelling over game mechanics and numbers, and drops dice in favour of a couple of packs of playing cards."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "Here be dragons, high adventure, and clear lines between good and evil.
+In [the 1990s,] a grim and gritty decade of moral dilemmas ...
+Falkenstein is a startling (and perhaps lone) splash of bright, uncomplicated color."
+Horvath concluded, "The relatively simple card-based system allows the game to focus on its world and its narrative themes, which ... wind up being some of the few bright and sunny patches in a gritty decade of overcast skies and steady drizzles."